statsig-io/ip3country/README.md

 This is a zero-dependency, super small, IP address to 2-letter [country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) lookup library.
 There are already several libraries available, but none met our requirements for binary size and speed.

-This project in its entirety is <450KB, compared to most alternatives out there that are north of 40MB (but they provide a lot more features).
+This project in its entirety is <500KB, compared to most alternatives out there that are north of 40MB (but might provide more than just countries).

 The database used in this project is compacted from [IP2Location](https://lite.ip2location.com/database/ip-country).
 Their DB1.LITE edition is provided under CCA, with the attribution below: